Dennis Paul Orgill, M.D., PH.D.

 Boston MA 02115

-The student will be asked to create a detailed research plan related to wound healing modalities in vivo (mice) and/or in vitro.
-The student will be expected to familiarize him or herself with the literature on the topic prior to developing an experimental plan.
-He or she will have the ability to learn basic cell culture techniques as well as histological processing and staining methods.
-Hands-on training with rodents will also be provided.
-Our research program fosters a collaborate environment in which students will have the opportunity to work with investigators and labs in the surrounding region.
-Lab meetings are held weekly on Wednesday mornings at 8:30am when students will have the chance to share the progress of their research and hear updates on projects by fellow researchers.
+The student will join one of the main areas of investigation of our lab (Advanced scaffolds tissue engineering, Skin engineering, Modulation of soft tissue regeneration and healing through stem cells or mechanical forces, nerve regeneration) and will be supported in the drafting/proposal of a comprehensive research plan related to innovative strategies for therapeutic wound healing and induction of tissue regeneration in vivo (mice) and/or in vitro.
+The student will have the opportunity to familiarize him or herself with the state of the art research, translational and clinical literature on the topic as well as develop or strengthen her/his skills in critical review of literature, application of a correct scientific method, research plan development, drafting of experimental protocols (including animals) for funding applications, reporting and publishing research.
+He or she will have the ability to learn basic and advanced cell culture techniques as well as histological processing and staining methods.
+Hands-on surgical training with rodents will also be provided.
+Our research program fosters a collaborate environment in which students will have the opportunity to work with a large number of variegate investigators and labs (vascular surgery, general surgery, dermatology, orthopedics, diabetes, transplantation surgery, cell biology) in the surrounding region.
+Lab meetings are held weekly on Wednesday mornings at 8:30am where students will have the chance to share the progress of their research and hear updates on projects by fellow researchers.

--use of dermal mesenchymal stem cells in wound healing.
+- Investigation of a newly discovered population of dermal mesenchymal stem cells for wound healing

 Accelerated Regenerative Wound Healing with a Microarray Chamber Device and the Addition of Keratinocytes